The Beijen/Beyen Family Site

 After the Japanse invasion he was captured in prisoners' camps in Java.
 Later we was transferred to Sumatra, where he was forced to work at the notorious Pakanbaru railway.
 He died in September 1945, some weeks after the Japanese capitulation, because of the hardships he had endured.

 Below copies of the front and back of his internment card are shown.
-By clicking on the images you can enlarge them.
+They can be enlarged by clicking on the images.

 It appears from the Japanese text on the back of the card that he was captured on March 8, 1942.
 At first he was in a camp near Bandung in Java and later on in a camp near Batavia.
 In 1944 he was transferred to the large forced labor camp near Pakanbaru.
 He became ill on July 5, 1945 and died on September 10, 1945 as a result of beriberi.
 In the autumn of 1945 his remains were transferred to the Allies.